-The Company's revenue arrangements include payments to the Company of one or more of the following: a non-refundable, upfront payment; milestone payments and royalties on commercial sales of IP product candidates, if any.
+The Company's revenue arrangements may include payments to the Company of one or more of the following: a non-refundable, upfront payment; milestone payments and royalties on commercial sales of IP product candidates, if any.
 To date, the Company has received upfront payments and several milestone payments but has not received any license or option fees or earned royalty revenue as a result of product sales.

-Under ASC 606, the Company estimates the amount of consideration to which it will be entitled in exchange for satisfying performance obligations.
+The Company estimates the amount of consideration to which it will be entitled in exchange for satisfying performance obligations.
 Based on the Company's current contracts, variable consideration primarily exists in the following forms: development and regulatory milestones, royalties and sales-based milestones.
 The Company utilizes the "most likely amount" variable consideration method for estimating development and regulatory milestone consideration to include in the transaction price.
 The Company only includes an amount of variable consideration in the transaction price to the extent it is probable that a significant reversal in the cumulative revenue recognized will not occur when the uncertainty associated with the variable consideration is subsequently resolved.
 The Company refers to this as the variable consideration constraint.

-Due to the uncertainty associated with the occurrence of the underlying events which would trigger development and regulatory milestone consideration under its revenue arrangements, with the exception of certain initial conditions precedent milestones, the Company has concluded the variable consideration associated with all development and regulatory milestones to be fully constrained as of the ASC 606 transition date and as of March 31, 2021, and therefore has not included such consideration in the transaction price for any of its revenue arrangements.
+Due to the uncertainty associated with the occurrence of any underlying events which would trigger development and regulatory milestone consideration under its revenue arrangements, with the exception of certain initial conditions precedent milestones, the Company has concluded the variable consideration associated with all development and regulatory milestones to be fully constrained as of June 30, 2021, and therefore has not included such consideration in the transaction price for any of its revenue arrangements.
 The Company will reassess this conclusion at each subsequent reporting period and will only include amounts associated with regulatory or development milestones in the transaction price when, or if, the variable consideration is determined to be released from the constraint.

-In accordance with ASC 606, the Company is required to adjust the transaction price for the effects of the time value of money if the timing of payments agreed to by the parties to the contract, explicitly or implicitly, provides the Company or its customer with a significant benefit of financing the transfer of goods or services.
-The Company concluded that its licensing and collaboration arrangements do not contain a significant financing component because the payment structure of its agreements arise from reasons other than providing a significant benefit of financing.
+The Company adjusts the transaction price for the effects of the time value of money if the timing of payments agreed to by the parties to the contract, explicitly or implicitly, provides the Company or its customer with a significant benefit of financing the transfer of goods or services.
+In relation to the royalties from the sale of Eniluracil to Elion, the Company concluded that its licensing and collaboration arrangements do not contain a significant financing component because the payment structure of its agreements arise from reasons other than providing a significant benefit of financing.

-Contract accets
+Contract assets

-The Company did not have a contract asset as of March 31, 2021 or December 31, 2020.
+The Company did not have any contract assets as of June 30, 2021 or December 31, 2020.